ncsa/ncsa_system_documentation/docs/source/common/allocations/by-method.rst

 ==============================================

 .. note::

-   If you know don't know which NCSA resource you want to request an allocation on, use this page to learn about the different allocation methods/programs available.

-   If you know which resource you want to use, refer to :ref:`by-resource` for information on how to request an allocation for each resource.
+   If you know which resource you want to use, refer to :ref:`by-resource`.

 `Illinois Computes <https://computes.illinois.edu>`_
 ------------------------------------------------------